The real estate industry focuses on outsourcing

 Real estate

-Among the factors driving the trend toward outsourcing is the global move toward digital transformation.
-Real estate investment advisors have prioritized implementing technology tools in response to the call for greater transparency into investment performance and operations.
-Implemented properly, the right technology will provide clarity of investments and operations, a growing theme across the industry, as highlighted by the U.S. Securities and Exchange Commission’s ongoing efforts to enhance the regulation of private fund advisors.
+Among the factors driving the trend toward outsourcing is the global move towards digital transformation.
+Real estate investment advisers have prioritized implementing technology tools in response to the call for greater transparency into investment performance and operations.
+Implemented accurately, the right technology will provide clarity of investments and operations, a growing theme across the industry highlighted by the Securities and Exchange Commission’s ongoing efforts to enhance the regulation of private fund advisors.

-Further, cybersecurity risk is a constant and evolving battle complicated by the proliferation of generative artificial intelligence, increasing the need for real estate companies to embrace emerging technologies as a means to stay one step ahead of bad actors.
-As a result, worldwide spending on information technology resources is expected to total $5 trillion in 2024, an increase of 6.8% from 2023, according to the latest forecast by Gartner Inc.
+Further, cyber risk is a constant and evolving battle that has been complicated by the proliferation of generative artificial intelligence, increasing the need for real estate companies to embrace emerging technologies as a means to stay one step ahead of bad actors.
+As a result, worldwide spending on information technology resources is expected to total $5 trillion in 2024, an increase of 6.8% from 2023, according to the latest forecast by Gartner, Inc.

 Driving factors and key considerations for the trend